Home / Blog / Cooking with Steam Precision and Control

 Our first experience using this product was to solve cooking issues on two oat cookers, the original installation had two separate control valves to achieve a two-stage cook.
 In addition to the standard control valve for this installation, we added a pressure transmitter to control the differing steam pressures required and since this installation have done similar at other businesses.

-The fact is what was achieved meant a system that often failed was brought up to date and improved on.
-In more recent quotes, we have offered the same to improve outcomes on a pasteurizer, which will not only achieve improved production outcomes, it will reduce the amount of steam used to get there.
+The fact is what was achieved meant a system that often failed was brought up to date and improved.
+In more recent quotes, we have offered the same to improve outcomes on a pasteurizer, which will not only achieve improved production outcomes, but it will reduce the amount of steam used to get there.
 So, if you have a process cooking with steam, please contact our technical sales team to discuss whether it can be improved.

 Cooking with Steam TLV CV-COSR Control Valve

 Cooking with steam using a TLV CV-COSR control valve has one distinct difference to the CV-COS, that is the CV-COSR does not have a built-in separator.
-The function and efficiency of the control valve is basically the same; it just lacks the separator which improved heat transfer.
+The function and efficiency of the control valve are the same; it just lacks the separator which improves heat transfer.
 What is unique to this control valve over other manufacturers is an outlet at the base of the valve allows for a TLV free float steam trap to be connected, this prevents condense collecting in the control valve when it is closed, thus reducing water hammer and erosion.

 Cooking with Steam Process Efficiency

-Erosion within a process steam system is a normal part of its daily running, reducing this reduces downtime and maintenance.
+Erosion within a process steam system is a normal part of its daily running, A TLV pressure reducing valvereducing this reduces downtime and maintenance.
 In addition, the prevention of water hammer problems is something that should be part of every steam installation.
 Not only for the obvious reduction in maintenance time but for health and safety reasons as well, water hammer can be dangerous to those working on or around a steam system; due to the damage it can cause.

 For more information on cooking with steam or any of your processes, talk to us, the only authorised TLV distributor in the North of England.
-We can offer simple, practical advice on best practices as well as help sizing steam traps, control and pressure reducing valves.
+We can offer simple, practical advice on best practices as well as help sizing steam traps, and control and pressure-reducing valves.
 More than this we can look at stall issues on heat exchangers, providing long-term economic solutions; and offer other solutions on condense recovery and flash recovery incorporating steam compressors.
 Talk to a member of our sales team today to see how your process steam system can be improved and or made more energy efficient; we look forward to hearing from you.

 Disclaimer: Information correct at the time of publishing (February 2018) but is subject to change.
 E&OE.